-As told to Phil Polhemus by Wana Bear
+As told to Philip Polhemus by Wana Bear

 In this story you will meet several of Wanakee’s furry and feathered friends.